 Directed by Yuen Woo-ping.

-Chow Yun Fat brings his armoury of weapons to shoot at everything that moves in this triad tale of brotherly hate.
+Chow Yun Fat brings his armory of weapons to shoot at everything that moves in this triad tale of brotherly hate.
 This action, crime thriller propelled Fat onto the world stage.

 "Although he has had more famous hits in the West, this was Woo's breakthrough film and it broke all box-office records in Hong Kong."

 A special effects masterpiece, that revolves around a Leslie Cheung love affair and lots of high flying sword battles with ghosts and ghouls.

 "This film was a milestone in the development of special effects in Hong Kong cinema, and the film itself is a fabulous mixture of fantasy and action."